Mehul6112/Hyperledger-Fabric-curve/README.md

 # HyperledgerFabric-basic

-In order to start the first Hyperledger fabric network Fabric-samples repository will be used.
-This repository is a set of CLI tool binaries and Fabric Docker Images that help you understand and use the basics of Fabric.
-Install the below dependencies before starting the project:
+To initiate the first Hyperledger Fabric network, we will utilize the Fabric-samples repository.
+This repository consists of CLI tool binaries and Fabric Docker Images, which are essential for comprehending and utilizing the fundamentals of Fabric.
+Before commencing the project, it is necessary to install the following dependencies:

 ## 1.Install Docker